-'' calls for an output point '' in rack '' slot '' which is not configured as an output point.

-The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is downloaded.
+' calls for an output point ' ' in rack ' ' slot ' ' which is not configured.
+The hardware configuration defined by the hardware declarations table is compared to the software configuration when a module is compiled.
 PiCPro will detect an error if you attempt to define an output point at an input location.
 Ensure that discrete I/O points declared in software match the hardware declarations.